TuneCore Review 2024

-It can be hard to figure out which service to use, but with a company like TuneCore you have a reliable, long-term partner that has an established track-record of success for artists.
+It can be hard to figure out which service to use, but with this company you have a reliable, long-term partner that has an established track-record of success for artists.

 Two interesting features the company has that other competitors don’t is a cover art creator and Music Publishing and Sync Licensing services.
 Those are both pretty huge benefits that others just don’t offer.

-DistroKid does definitely have a couple of cool release options we wish TuneCore had as well, but in my opinion it isn’t worth the benefits of using TuneCore.
+DistroKid does definitely have a couple of cool release options we wish TuneCore had as well, but in my opinion it doesn’t change my opinion.
 The biggest difference-maker is the transparency behind the payouts each company gives to it’s artists.
 Both pay out 100% of the money they collect, but there’s an important distinction we get into more below.

-Beyond that, the TuneCore plans actually include a few features that you have to pay extra for with DistroKid – like pre-scheduled release dates or YouTube monetization.
+Beyond that, the subscription plans actually include a few features that you have to pay extra for with DistroKid – like pre-scheduled release dates or YouTube monetization.

 Another thing we noticed about Distrokid, is their addon services can really add up.
 Just as an example, if you released a project with DistroKid and wanted all the add-ons (some of which are included at no extra cost), it would cost you $64.87 for a single and $112.78 for a 10 track album – PER RELEASE.
 And that’s on top of the subscription fee.
 Their text-message marketing tool also costs $12.99 per month.

 United Masters is a newer player in the sphere, and is also the more expensive option now that TuneCore pricing structure has changed so dramatically.
 United Masters costs $59.99/year for their select plan and doesn’t offer as much as other options do.

 They only release your music to 38 different stores/platforms.
 Beyond that their YouTube monetization feature is limited to Content ID only and costs an additional $59.99 fee.